 At the hotel

-Communal sitting room, LCD TV, library of books, free WiFi in lounge area and some other parts of the hotel.
-All suites have a flatscreen TV, Replica by Maison Margiela bath products and Aqua Flor fragrance; most suites have kitchenettes and free WiFi.
+Communal sitting room, library of books, free WiFi in lounge area and some other parts of the hotel.
+All lofts have a flatscreen TV, free WiFi, bath products and room fragrances; most lofts have kitchenettes.

 Our favourite rooms